WaleeTheRobot/order-flow-bot/README.md

 ### Requires the lifetime NinjaTrader license for the volumetric data

 A bot used for trading order flow.
-OrderFlowBot can be used to add existing strategies for automated trading or semi-automated trading.
-You can also include indicators so you can view the indicators while turning on the strategy.
-However, you update the code to remove the volumetric data and use it with whatever you want.
+The focus for OrderFlowBot is semi-automated, but you can technically run your strategies fully automated with the backtesting enabled.
+Note that having the backtesting enabled will currently run all the strategies unless you only include a single strategy.
+You can also include any custom indicators so they will show when you enable the strategy.

-# Indicators
+# Included Indicators

-The two example indicators below uses the data from the OrderFlowDataBar.

-### AutoVolumeProfile

-This is disabled by default.
-On the first tick of the bar, the OrderFlowDataBar combines the last number of bar's volume profiles based on the `AutoVolumeProfileLookBackBars` property.
-This draws a line to represent the point of control, value area high and value area low of the combined volume profiles.
+The below indicators are included for OrderFlowBot and can be used as examples to add any other indicators.

 ### Ratios

 Made popular by Mike from OrderFlows, this shows the bottom divided bid ratios or top divided ask ratios.
-The ratios will be displayed in color, bold and larger font if it meets the threshold in `ValidRatio` property.
+The ratios will be displayed in color, bold and larger font if it meets the threshold in `ValidExhaustionRatio` or `ValidAbsorptionRatio` properies.

-### Adding an Indicator
+### LastExhaustionAbsorptionPrice

+This shows the prices for the last valid exhaustion or valid absorption ratios for the bid and ask.

+# Included Strategies

+The below is currently the included strategy for OrderFlowBot and can be used as an example to add any other strategies.
+Note that there is a check to not re-enter on the same bar so a strategy doesn't re-enter on the same bar.
+This will prevent multiple entries on a bar, to prevent any false entries.

+### Stacked Imbalances

+This strategy looks if a bar is bullish or bearish and will enter if ask or bid stacked imbalances are found.

+# Adding Strategies and Indicators

+The custom DataBar should be used if you are considering adding strategies and indicators.
+It takes some of the data from the volumetric bars and creates custom bars that you can also add any additional information to.

-- Add the class in the `Gui` folder
+- Add your strategy or indicator into `StrategiesIndicatorsConfigList` in `OrderFlowBot/StrategiesIndicators/StrategiesIndicatorsConfig` file.

-In `OrderFlowBot.cs`

-- Instantiate the indicator
+- Create the class for your strategy or indicator and add it in `OrderFlowBot/StrategiesIndicators/Strategies/` or `OrderFlowBot/StrategiesIndicators/Indicators/`.
-- Add the indicator to the State.DataLoaded check

-# Strategies

-### Don't use the example strategy

-Follow the example strategy and implement your own.
-You can then backtest it with BackTestingEnabled.

-# Adding Buttons For Strategies

-Follow the same pattern as Imbalance Ratio Volume Profile.

-In `ControlPanel.cs`

-- Add a label
-- Add a new button in `_buttonMap` dictionary found in `DefineButtons` function
-- Add a new function to handle the button click
+- The strategies are dynamically created.
+Make sure to inherit the `StrategyBase` class similar to the `StackedImbalance` strategy.
+The buttons for the strategies are also dynamically added.
+- For an indicator, you can copy one of the existing indicator and make sure to also modify the NinjaScript generated code to reflect your indicator class.
+Go to `OrderFlowBot/OrderFlowBot` and add the option to enable or disable it in the `Indicators Properties`.
+Make sure to set the default value in `OnStateChange()` and add a check in `AddIndicators()`.

-# Testing
+# Unit Testing

-Probably not the greatest way to go about it, but essentially just copying over code and testing them with mock data.
+Not the greatest way to go about it, but essentially just copying over code and testing them with mock data.
+This is really just used to make sure some of the values are as expected.